brootaylor/brootaylor-v3/src/_content/pages/blogroll/blogroll.md

 ---
 title: "Blogroll"
 # Populates the `meta description` for a page
-summary: "A list of blogs and newsletters I visit and reference regularly."
+summary: "A list of blogs and newsletters I visit and reference fairly regularly."
 # Populates the opening / `lead` text on a page
 lead:
-  - A list of blogs and newsletters I visit and reference regularly.
+  - A list of blogs and newsletters I visit and reference fairly regularly.

 bodyClass: "blogroll"